Make-School-Courses/DS-2.9-Technical-Seminar/portfolio_project.md

 # Portfolio Project

 ## Description
-The goal of this course is for each student to produce their own in-depth, Data Science Portfolio Project.
+The goal of this DS-2.9 Technical Seminar is for each student to produce their own in-depth, Data Science Portfolio Project.

 ## Learning Outcomes